SIGN IN / UP

 docker-compose --version

-Add a Linux user to the docker group:
+Add the Linux user to the docker group:

 usermod -aG docker $USER